 Economic Opportunities Analysis.
-An "economic opportunities analysis" is a strategic assessment of the likely trends for growth of local economies in the state.
+An "economic opportunities analysis" is a strategic assessment of the likely trends for growth of local economies in the state consistent with OAR 660-09-015.
 Such an analysis is critical for economic planning and for ensuring that the land supply in an urban area will meet long-term employment growth needs.